k3jph/corona/archive/bsd-family-tree.md

 Often decried, BSD's fragmentation has only helped it and its users in the quest for the most stable, portable, secure, or usable operating system available.

-{% footnotes %}
-  {% fnbody %}
-    There are many different capitalizations used for NeXT and their operating system NeXTStep, even in NeXT's documentation.
+[^spelling]: There are many different capitalizations used for NeXT and their operating system NeXTStep, even in NeXT's documentation.
 The forms here seem to be the most common.
-   {% endfnbody %}
-{% endfootnotes %}